redabnl/iBooks/README.md

 - Session management ensures users stay logged in across sessions.
 - Users can log out.

-2. **Book Search and Add to Favorites**:
+2. **Book Search and Add to Wishlist**:

 - Users can search for books by title, author, or ISBN.
 - Users can view book details, including title, author, published year, summary, and cover URL
-- Users can add books to their favorites/read collection.
+- Users can add books to their wishlist/read collection.
-- Users can view their favorites/read collection.
+- Users can view their wishlist/read collection.

 3. **Mark as Already Read and Leave Reviews**: